Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Conclusions

-In our results and discussion, we highlighted two optimised materials from Figures \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh} that offer a reasonable tradeoff between manufacturability, mechanical properties, and piezoelectric figures of merit.
-The highlighted optimised structures possess simple geometric features while exhibiting excellent piezoelectric figures of merit that are several times larger than those of the base material.
+In our results and discussion, we highlighted two optimised materials from Figure \ref{fig:BVoigt-dh} and \ref{fig:BReuss-dh} that offer a reasonable trade-off between manufacturability, mechanical properties, and piezoelectric figures of merit.
+The highlighted optimised structures possess no fine-scale features, while exhibiting excellent piezoelectric figures of merit that are several times larger than those of the base material.

 To conclude, we note potential directions for future research.
-The initial structure dependency could be reduced via further improvements of the Hilbertian projection method \citep{Wegert_2023b} and the use of higher order shape derivatives.
-Furthermore, the inclusion of manufacturing constraints as part of these optimisation problems would help improve the manufacturability of the proposed optimised metamaterials.
-Finally, multi-material piezoelectric topology optimisation would enable the computational design and optimisation of more advanced metamaterials such as multi-poled piezoelectric materials or piezoelectric materials that are embedded in other types of materials such as soft materials.
+The inclusion of manufacturing constraints as part of these optimisation problems would help improve the manufacturability of the proposed optimised metamaterials, particularly for metamaterials possessing extreme piezoelectric properties.
+Furthermore, the future use of unfitted finite elements for level set-based topology optimisation would allow for more accurate capture of the material boundary and enable the discovery of microstructures with more extreme hydrostatic strain coefficients.
+Finally, multi-material piezoelectric topology optimisation would enable the computational design and optimisation of more advanced metamaterials including multi-poled piezoelectric materials or piezoelectric materials that are embedded in other types of materials such as soft materials.